cis-famu/oer-assignment-group-4-1/Chapter-1.md

 58. Compound assignment statements- statements that are used to write simple assignment statements in a more concise notation.

 ## Programming Exercises
+1.)
+Write a C++ program that prints "Hello, World!" to the console.

+2.)
+Write a program that takes two numbers as input and prints their sum in the console.

+3.)
+Create a program that takes two numbers as input and outputs their sum.

+4.)
+Create a program that converts Celsius to Fahrenheit and vice versa.
 ## References
   MindTap - Cengage Learning, ng.cengage.com/static/nb/ui/evo/index.html?snapshotId=3814784.
 Accessed 23 Jan.
 2024.